-A couple weeks ago, I went on a real Robin Williams biographical binge.
+A couple years ago, after Robin Williams passed away, I dove deep into his life story.
 I listened to podcasts before and after his death, watched interviews on YouTube, and watched the new HBO Documentary Come Inside My Mind.

-When you think of Robin Williams, you probably think of things like The Genie from Aladdin, his standup, Good Will Hunting, Dead Poets Society, Mork and Mindy, Flubber…
+When you think of Robin Williams, you probably think of The Genie from Aladdin, his standup, Good Will Hunting, Dead Poets Society, Mork and Mindy, Flubber…

-And while we always assume there was some amount of production by a performer/artist before they broke through, I definitely underestimate it.
+And while we always assume there was some body of work by an artist or performer before they broke through, we definitely underestimate it.

-Robin was playing small clubs (as many comedians do) for years and was asked to play “Mork” on Happy Days because he was gaining a reputation as a weird street performer.
+Robin was playing small clubs (as many comedians do) for years and was asked to play “Mork” on Happy Days – and that came about because he was gaining a reputation as a “weird” street performer.

-Relatively speaking, I still have a ton of flexibility and agency to try things, take weird chances like “going to Edinburgh.”
+You still have a ton of flexibility and agency to try things, the ability to take weird chances like “going to Edinburgh.”

 David Letterman talks about missing the days when he could go to a club – unknown to anyone – try things out, and bomb.
 Bomb without consequence, because no one knew him anyway.